therealOri/atmos-rng/README.md

-# Atmos
-A randomness generator based off of atmospheric noise instead of math to generate numbers, make choices, and shuffle lists.
+Atmos is a randomness generator based off of atmospheric noise instead of math to generate numbers, make choices, and shuffle lists.
+It does what you'd think it does, and can be used as an alternative to "random" and Maaayyybee "secrets" if you want something abit more special.

 <br>
 <br>